ParthJain-AFK/js-revision/README.md

 it is recommanded to read lower level stuff first to get them over it

+07_projects.07_typing.07.html is an incomplete project.. read note in 07.js
 ------------------

 have better way to explain something? write that down next to it using comment.